Steve Tittle: Biography

-Tittle was a prolific composer, primarily in smaller forms.
-Drawing on influences from jazz, minimalist, and non-Western musics, he created in each piece an original statement that is subtle, novel, and engaging both for the performer and the listener.
-Works such as orange-blossom book, it is all there all the time, where there is no other (only we), let it shine all the time, messages (four), and what finally matters most is grace are poised between Western and Asian aesthetics: an impression of timelessness and of the mobile tend to disguise tight control of material and logical, dynamic conclusions.
-The interplay between tape and performer in innocence and natural right, salvation dharma band, and only/other/always achieves a linear unity and contrapuntal contrast that is both lyric and deft.
+Tittle was a composer, primarily in smaller forms.
+Drawing on influences from jazz, minimalist, and non-Western music.
+His works such as orange-blossom book, it is all there all the time, where there is no other (only we), let it shine all the time, messages (four), and what finally matters most is grace, are poised between Western and Asian aesthetics: an impression of timelessness and of the mobile tend to disguise tight control of material and logical, dynamic conclusions.
+The interplay between tape and performer in innocence and natural right, salvation dharma band, and only/other/always achieves a linear unity.

 Tittle was commissioned by the Atlantic Symphony Orchestra and Symphony Nova Scotia, Music Gallery New Music Concerts, CBC Radio, the Canadian Electronic Ensemble, the Kronos Quartet, Lawrence Cherney, Rivka Golani, Philippe Djokic, the Atlantic Camera Trio, the Karr-Lewis Duo, Scotia Festival, Technical University of Nova Scotia, and Dalhousie University.
 He also wrote for CBC Radio drama, the NFB, and the Nova Scotia Communications and Information Centre.
 He recorded one album on Nerve Records, (one of the) merely players.
 He was an associate of the Canadian Music Centre.

 Tittle also recorded music for several films, including Farmers Helping Farmers (1987), In Love and Anger: Milton Acorn - Poet (1984), My Urban Garden (1984), Miller Brittain (1981), and The Ross Family Mystery (1980).

 Tittle died on 25 September 2024, at the age of 89.